-You can review TV shows, songs or adverts.
 The process is very simple and easy to understand, but we'll take you through exactly how it works.

-Once the video is finished, you'll be asked to write a short review of a few sentences and rate the clip out of ten.
+Once the video is finished, you'll be asked to write a short review of a few sentences and rate the clip out of 10.
 Depending on the video, you might be asked a few more questionnaire-style questions on your thoughts.

-In your review talk about the characters, the backdrop, the scripting and the atmosphere – and just generally what you think!
+In your review, talk about the characters, the backdrop, the scripting and the atmosphere – and just generally what you think.

 Try to always bear in mind the commercial potential of a track when you review it, too – could it be a chart hit?

-Whether you like what you hear or not, reviews go straight to the artists themselves (anonymously!), so try to give them constructive feedback that will help them improve, and even point out specific bits in the song you like or dislike.
+Whether you like what you hear or not, reviews go straight to the artists themselves (anonymously!).
+So, try to give them constructive feedback that will help them improve, and even point out specific bits in the song you like or dislike.

-How much money can you make?
+How much money can you make from online reviews?

 It's a fun way to earn some money, but Slicethepie is never going to make you a millionaire.
 Exactly how much you can earn depends on your star rating.